MarkPinsker/23-Conjecture/README.md

 ## How to run
 1. Download the file SumOf2SquaresAnd2Cubes.py and params.txt into a windows file.

  2. Edit the parameter file in notepad.
-The three rows mean:-
+The following three rows must be present:-

    2.1.
 First square root of n to be calculated.
+        Required: Yes
+        Syntax:- "Initial square root of n:{n}"

    2.2.
 Last square root of n to be calculated.
 Note that this initially uses memory in proportion to twice its value.
+        Required: Yes
+        Syntax:- "Final square root of n:{n}"

    2.3.
 Maximum value of z that is checked.
+        Required: Yes
+        Syntax:- "Maximum value of z:{n}"
    Note that this uses memory in proportion to the cube of this value.
 30 is sufficient for n up to a million and 200 is sufficient for n up to 83 billion.
 300 is sufficient for up to 3,209,056,635,456.

+   2.4.
+Use of bitarray.
+If this parameter is set to true then the program will import bitarray which will reduce the memory usage of the program but will only work if bitarray has been downloaded.
+           Required: No
+           Syntax: "Use bitarray:true"

 3. In command prompt
    py SumOf2SquaresAnd2Cubes.py params.txt